 - Germans Love David Hasselhoff: The '60s movie trilogy was bizarrely popular in Latin America (especially Cuba) and the former Soviet Union.

-- Older Than They Think: In terms of over-the-top Spy Fiction, Fantômas Unleashed predated You Only Live Twice's tobacco-gun and Volcano Lair by two years.
+- Older Than They Think: For Spy Fiction tropes, Fantômas Unleashed predated You Only Live Twice's tobacco-gun and Volcano Lair by two years.